FIXMESTEVE/passport-steamticket/README.md

 Work in progress.

-This is a strategy for passport.js that uses to Steam Auth Tickets for sessionless auth based on the Steam ID extracted from the ticket.
+This is a strategy for passport.js that uses Steam Auth Tickets for sessionless auth based on the Steam ID extracted from the ticket.

 This is different than passport-steam, which makes use of Steam's OpenID login.